 David Fleay Finds his Dream Job

 How many people love their job so much that they arrive 30 minutes early every day?
-Well David does.
-Since David started work experience with Veolia he has enjoyed learning new skills and working with a supportive team.
+Well David does and since David started work experience with Veolia he has enjoyed learning new skills and working with a supportive team.

-David’s journey with the Wirrpanda Foundation started through the ReSet Reintegration Program which works to support Aboriginal and Torres Strait Islanders for life after prison.
-Our team engage with clients daily, mapping out individual pathway plans and identifying their strengths and training needs in order to find sustainable employment opportunities.
+David’s journey with the Wirrpanda Foundation started through the ReSet Reintegration Program that works to support Aboriginal and Torres Strait Islanders for life after prison.
+Our team engage with clients daily, mapping out individual pathway plans and identifying their strengths and training needs to find sustainable employment opportunities.

 Once back in the community, David was guided by his mentor to attend the Fit 4 Work sessions on Thursday mornings at the Foundation.
-This is run as part of our Plan 2Day 4 2morrow which empowers job seekers like David to improve their employability and work readiness.
+Supported by Shell, this is run as part of our Plan 2Day 4 2morrow, which empowers job seekers like David to improve their employability and work readiness.

-David had no idea his dream job was waiting for him when he began his Certificate II in Business Administration at the Wirrpanda Foundation ran by Carey Training.
-Through this program and the support of the Foundation’s Employment team he was placed with Veolia for work experience.
+David had no idea his dream job was waiting for him when he began his Certificate II in Business Administration at the Wirrpanda Foundation.
+Through this program, run by Carey Training and the support of the Foundation’s Employment team he was placed with Veolia for work experience.

 When David reflected on this he said “I hadn’t done anything like this before.
 I used to be a plasterer where it was the same task day in day out but now working with Veolia there is so much more variety and you get to venture out and see a bunch of new things.”

 David’s workplace mentor at Veolia, Anja Bonnard said David has been an inspirational worker.